dmonlineuk/dmonlineuk.github.io/_posts/2024-06-29-starting-arch-linux.md

 ### Printer/Scanner

 This is a pretty big ordeal for me unfortunately.
 I have a Lexmark CX310DN MFD device which works very well for what I need it to do, when using Windows.
-The catch here is that I have become very reliant on the in-built web UI and java-applet combination (:-O)
+The catch here is that I have become very reliant on the in-built web UI and java-applet combination (😯)

 I know, I know, what a security risk!
 But, since I know the applet and trust what it's doing, I kinda have been happy to continue to use it.
 It produces beautiful multi-page PDFs from my scans, in the exact paper dimensions I request, without needing third-party software.
-These days this can only be produced from using a fully NPAPI supporting browser (I use [Pale Moon](https://www.palemoon.org/)) and the official Sun Java download (always kept up-to-date of course!)
+These days I find this can only be produced from using a fully NPAPI supporting browser (I use [Pale Moon](https://www.palemoon.org/)) and the official Sun Java download (always kept up-to-date of course!)

 For Linux, this is far from ideal.
-I have been able to get Pale Moon installed, but I am pretty certain there is nobody relly interested in the insecure retro-grade step of enabling an unsupported java applet be loose on Linux!
+I have been able to get Pale Moon installed, but I am pretty certain there is nobody realy interested in the insecure retro-grade step of enabling an unsupported java applet and lettin git run loose on a Linux distribution!

 Oh well...I guess I'll keep my Windows VM on my UNRAID server around for just this purpose until I work out an alternative.
 One such alternative may be using bottles with the official Lexmark software and using that to capture scans to PDF.
 I can also use the printer's built-in scan-to-email function.
 Let's see what works in the long-run.